 Missing historic flooding event

-Flood Factor uses data from the First Street Foundation, which has modeled 57 major river and storm surge floods in the U.S. from 2001 on, and is continually adding more.
+Flood Factor uses data from the First Street Foundation, which has modeled 57 major river and storm surge floods in the U.S. from 2001 on and is continually adding more.
 Historic events in the First Street Foundation Flood Model are recreated using hydraulic models and public data sources.
 Historic river flooding events are recreated by analyzing historical USGS stream gauge readings during identified flood events and then compared to recorded high water marks and insurance claims of flooding made during that event.
 Coastal flooding events are recreated by analyzing storm surge, tides, coastal circulation, wind-generated waves, and geospatial analysis for specific storms, such as Hurricane Katrina.
 The recreation is then compared to recorded high water marks during the event.

 Aftermath of Hurricane Gustav - August 2008

 If you have knowledge of specific historic flooding, we'd love to hear from you.
-We will investigate historic flooding this area further and incorporate any new events determined into our future update.
+We will investigate historic flooding in this area further and incorporate any new events determined into our future update.

 In order to include historic events in our Flood Model please reach out to us through our Help Center and provide: